pretix/pretix/doc/development/api/placeholder.rst

 .. highlight:: python
    :linenothreshold: 5

-Writing an e-mail placeholder plugin
+Writing a template placeholder plugin
 ====================================

-An email placeholder is a dynamic value that pretix users can use in their email templates.
+A template placeholder is a dynamic value that pretix users can use in their email templates and in several other configurable texts.

 Please read :ref:`Creating a plugin <pluginsetup>` first, if you haven't already.